 Tips of the trade

-Generously apply the grey waterproof coating (with a brush, roller or float) around all horizontal and vertical joints, corners, cracks and seams and at the joints surrounding pipe penetrations.
-I find a float is best to ensure adequate coverage, but you can use 2 x coats if applied with a brush (which you will definitely need to throw away afterwards).
+Generously apply the grey waterproof coating (with an old block brush, roller or float) around all horizontal and vertical joints, corners, cracks and seams and at the joints surrounding pipe penetrations.

 Cut lengths of the polyester tape with a pair of scissors to the correct size, and whilst the coating is still wet, press in the tape along the internal corner, surface joints or at the junction between different surface materials.

-If you are not wearing gloves by now, you’ll wish you were.
+If you are not wearing gloves by now, you’ll wish you were, as this stuff is a pain to get off your hands afterwards!

 To ensure all joints and edge seams are sufficiently sealed with tape, apply another layer of the grey waterproof coating where necessary to seal the tape, ensuring that the tape lays perfectly flat.